-The laboratory of Rafael Fonseca, M.D., concentrates on the genetic and cytogenetic nature of the clonal cells of the plasma cell disorders.
+Rafael Fonseca, M.D., is the interim director of Mayo Clinic Cancer Center.
+As principal investigator of the Multiple Myeloma Laboratory, he concentrates on the genetic and cytogenetic nature of the clonal cells of plasma cell disorders.

 To achieve this, Dr. Fonseca's lab uses a variety of tools, including next-generation sequencing, single-cell analysis molecular genetics, fluorescence in situ hybridization (FISH), polymerase chain reaction (PCR), gene expression profiling, array-based comparative genomic hybridization (aCGH) and others.
 The laboratory is currently composed of five full-time technologists and three postdoctoral fellows.